racslabs/racs/README.md

 This architecture ensures a balance between high write performance, query efficiency, and data durability.

+## Is RACS Open Source?

+**RACS** is distributed under the RACS Source Available License (RACS-SAL-1.0).
+It is free for personal, educational, and non-commercial use.

+Commercial use requires a paid license.
+For licensing or collaboration inquiries, contact sales@racslabs.com

 ## ⚠️ MVP Stage

-RACS is currently in **MVP (Minimum Viable Product)** stage.
+**RACS** is currently in the **MVP (Minimum Viable Product)** stage.
-All core features are functional, including audio caching, low-latency streaming, format conversion, range queries, and Scheme-based audio pipelines.
+All core components are functional, including audio caching, low-latency streaming, format conversion, range queries, and Scheme-based audio pipelines.

-Future enhancements will include:
+Planned enhancements include:
-- **Replication:** Multi-node support for distributed storage.
+- **Replication:** Multi-node clustering for distributed storage and redundancy
-- **Compaction:** Optional offline SSTable compaction for disk efficiency.
+- **Compaction:** Offline SSTable compaction to optimize disk usage
+- **TTL Retention Policies:** Cleanup of expired audio data
+- **Compression:** Reduced on-disk footprint for archived segments
-- **DSP Functions:** Built-in signal processing operations.
+- **DSP Functions:** Built-in signal processing functions